Alva Adams (governor): Career

 A Democrat, Adams was a member of the first Colorado legislature in 1876.
-He served four years and two months as the fifth, tenth and 14th Governor of Colorado from 1887 to 1889, 1897 to 1899, and briefly in 1905.
+He served four years and two months as the fifth, tenth and 14th governor of Colorado from 1887 to 1889, 1897 to 1899, and briefly in 1905.
 His last tenure as governor lasted a little over two months.
 He and the previous governor, James H. Peabody, each declared the other an illegitimate governor, even though both were involved in illegal electoral practices.
 Eventually the Republican legislature removed Adams and installed Peabody, who immediately resigned in favor of his lieutenant governor, Jesse Fuller McDonald, and the issue ended.

 On November 1, 1922, Adams died in Battle Creek, Michigan at the age of 72.

 Adams County, Colorado, is named for Alva Adams, and it is believed the city of Alva, Oklahoma is as well.
+Mount Adams in the Sangre de Cristo range N of Kit Carson Mountain is also almost certainly named after Adams.

 Alva Adams' younger brother, William Herbert "Billy" Adams also served as Governor of Colorado from 1927 to 1933.
 Alva Adams' son, Alva Blanchard Adams, served as United States Senator from Colorado from 1923 to 1925 and from 1933 to 1941.